altoncheahh/MBTI-Personality-type-analysis/README.md

 Problem Definition:
 - Is it possible to accurately predict personality type through people's word choices?
+- Which model will be best used to predict it?

 Models used:
 1) Random Forest Classfier
-2) BalancedRandomForestClassifier
+2) Balanced Random Forest Classifier
-3) K Neighbour Classifier
+3) K Nearest Neighbour Classifier
 4) Logistic Regression

 Different types of analysis: